Intellectual Property Rights History: Everything to Know

 - The Madrid Agreement, established in 1891, provided for wider protection for trademarks.

 - In 1893, the Paris and Berne Conventions combined to become the United International Bureaux for the Protection of Intellectual Property.

 To learn more about intellectual property rights history you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.